|Watch Face Trouble Shooting|

 If the weather does not work, or displays incorrect data

-• the first thing to check is if your GPS is on - the weather does require your GPS.
-If your GPS is on and it still does not work, toggle the weather off and on again, then press te "Sync to Watch" button.
+• the first thing to check is if your GPS is on and the Location and Storage permissions are granted - the weather does require your GPS as well as these permissions to work correctly.
+If these are all granted and it still does not work, toggle the weather off and on again, then press te "Sync to Watch" button.
 If that does not work, try the other weather service provider and see if that corrects the issue.
 If that still does not work, you can try to toggle back to the opposite provider; sometimes this will correct the issue.
 The weather should update automatically every 30 minutes.

 With Android Wear 2.0, you can now use third party complications – so you can now use a different weather provider of your choosing.
 I would suggest AccuWeather or Brilliant Weather.